 What’s driving consumer demand for plant-based alternatives to meat?

 The European market for meat alternatives is rapidly expanding, with the UK market alone reportedly worth £572m in 2017, a £33m increase from just two years earlier (http://bit.ly/2CKCrYN) and retail sales are predicted to continue growing to £658m by 2021.

 Meat alternative products are no longer solely targeted at the proportionately narrow consumer groups that identify as vegetarian, in which any foods that consist of, or have been produced with the aid of products consisting of any part of an animal are strictly avoided (The Vegetarian Society) or vegan, in which all products derived wholly or partly from animals are strictly avoided in the diet (The Vegan Society, 1994).

-In contrast to the diet of a vegan, it offers flexibility in terms of food choice, allowing those following this increasingly mainstream movement to eat entirely meat-free on a Saturday if they wish, but still wholeheartedly enjoy their roast beef the following Sunday.
-However, this is not a new phenomenon, with campaigns such as ‘Meat Free Monday’, set up by Paul, Mary and Stella McCartney, which has actively promoted the idea of a flexitarian lifestyle since 2009, through raising awareness of the detrimental environmental impact of eating meat.
+In contrast to the diet of a vegan, it offers flexibility in terms of food choice, allowing those following this increasingly mainstream movement to eat entirely meat-free on a Saturday, but still wholeheartedly enjoy their roast beef the following Sunday.
+However, this is not a new phenomenon, with campaigns such as ‘Meat Free Monday’ actively promoting the idea of a flexitarian lifestyle since 2009, through raising awareness of the detrimental environmental impact of meat overconsumerism.

 What is a meat alternative?